 The Concept II Rowing Machine

-We've been both amused and frustrated to see the phrase "Concept 2 is the best rowing machine" on online fitness forums for the last few years.
-This is a totally subjective statement, and we believe it's not correct.
+We've been amused to see the phrase "Concept 2 is the best rowing machine" on online fitness forums for the last few years.
+This is probably because the reviewer hasn't actually used anything else!

 I’d like to draw an analogy here for perspective.